Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-By \cref{lem:restricted_isuccedent} (Restricted Index-Succedent-Based Verification), this is possible only if $e$ is a merging edge and $e'$ is a proper index-succedent of a merging, combining, or pseudo combining edge.
-In this case, $e'$ is collected by \textproc{AddExtendableEdgeOnCeilingEdges} and subsequently by \textproc{CollectRestrictedBoundaryEdges}, again contradicting assumption~(3).
+\item \textbf{Case 3: Ceiling-edge-based extension.} Suppose $e'$ does not belong to the next edges of any previously extended edge but belongs to a valid computation walk $W'$.
+By \cref{lem:restricted_isuccedent} (Restricted Index-Succedent-Based Verification), this is possible only if $e$ is a merging edge and $e'$ is an index-succedent of a proper merging, combining, or pseudo-combining edge $e_c$, where $e_c$ is a ceiling edge of $W$.
+In this case, $e'$ is collected by \textproc{AddExtendableEdgeOnCeilingEdges()} and subsequently by \textproc{CollectRestrictedCandidateEdges()}, again contradicting assumption (3).

-\textbf{Case 3: Direct continuation.} If $e'$ is a non-floor next edge with a unique index-successor, then it must be added immediately during direct extension, contradicting the choice of $e'$ as the first non-added edge on $W$.
+\item \textbf{Case 4: General Index-succedent-based extension.} Suppose $e'$ does not belong to the next edges of any previously extended edge but belongs to a valid computation walk $W'$.
+By \cref{lem:restricted_isuccedent} (Restricted Index-Succedent-Based Verification), this is possible only if $e$ is a merging edge and $e'$ is a next edge of reverse ceiling adjacent edges of $e'_c$, where $e'_c \in E(H)$ is a combining, pseudo-combining, or proper merging edge.
+In this case, $e'$ is collected by \textproc{CollectForISuccedentBoundaryEdges()} and subsequently by \textproc{CollectRestrictedCandidateEdges()} when the $isRetry$ flag is \True, again contradicting assumption (3). \end{itemize}

-All possible cases lead to a contradiction.
-Therefore, no such edge $e'$ exists, and every edge that becomes extendable and requires verification is collected by \textproc{CollectRestrictedBoundaryEdges}. \end{proof}
+Since all possible cases lead to a contradiction, no such edge $e'$ exists.
+Thus, every edge that becomes extendable and requires verification is successfully collected by \textproc{CollectRestrictedCandidateEdges()}. \end{proof}

-\begin{lemma}[Computation of Edge Extension Overhead Cost $T_o$] Let $G$ be a computation graph with width $w$ and height $h$, and let $H \subseteq G$ be a partially constructed feasible graph.
+\begin{sublemma}[Reverse Ceiling Adjacent Edge Computation Cost] Let $G$ be a computation graph with width $w$ and height $h$, and let $H$ be a footmarks graph.
+Then \textproc{GetReverseCeilingAdjacentEdges()} runs in time